 How to test a charging system

 This is a great tool, even for mechanics.
-It has a built-in Bluetooth chip that allows you to send reports to any Bluetooth printer.
-You most likely won't use the print function unless you are an auto repair shop.
+It has a built-in Bluetooth chip allows you to send reports to any Bluetooth printer.
+You won’t likely use the print function unless you are an auto repair shop.

 - Remove the key from the ignition.
 Locate the battery in your car.